MakingSense/makingsense.github.io/4-flows/dca-flow.md

 exist yet), we will call it **origin** (and suggest to call it origin in your local clones).

-In the origin repository we store develop branch, stabilization branch, releases branches, hotfixes branches, releases tasks and optionally features branches.
+In the origin repository we maintain: _develop_ branch, _stabilization_ branch, _releases_ branches, _hotfixes_ branches, _releases_ tags and optionally _features_ branches.

 #### Personal forks

 We animate the team to have personal forks of origin repository in order to work freely (we suggest to call it with your username in your local clones).

-In a personal fork are stored features branchs and whatever the contributor wants.
+In a personal fork are maintained _features_ branches and whatever the contributor wants.

-It is allowed to _rewrite the history_ in personal branches, but try to not do it on branches with pull request associated or shared with other users.
+**Note:** It is allowed to _rewrite the history_ in personal branches, but try to not do it on branches with _pull request_ associated or shared with other users.

-#### The worflow
+#### Our git flow

+**Initial configuration:**

+team members have cloned origin repository in their local environments (see [clone a remote repo]).
+Also, they have created personal forks (see [fork a remote repo]) and they have configured their local "remotes" repositories (see [configure remotes]).

-1. Sprint starts.
+Sprint `N` starts.
 In the planning we choose a lot features to implement!

-2. Developers create features branches based on develop branch.
-These branches could be stored on origin if some of them plan to work together, or it could be stored on his personal forks.
-3. When a feature is done, developers create a pull request using GitHub tool.
-4. After some pair review, the feature branch is merged to develop.
-5. When the sprint finish, we merge develop branch to stabilization branch.
+**Steps:**

+1. A developer chooses a task or feature to implement from sprint board.

+    * If the task is enough large, he can create a sub-task and put it in "in progress" state.
+    * He updates his local clone with the latest changes (see [fetch remotes]).
+    * Based on _develop_ branch, he creates a local branch for the feature (with a representative name) (see [create a new branch]).

+2. Our developer works in the task

+    * He tries to commit atomic and meaning changes (see [commit changes]).
+    * He tries to keep his changes pushed to a remote repository, it could be _origin_ or his _personal fork_ (see [push to a remote repo]).

+3. Task is done

+    * Our developer commits and push all his changes to the remote and creates a _pull request_ to _develop_(see [creating a pull request]).
+    * Some other developers in the team do a quick code review.
+    * After someone else has reviewed and signed off on the feature it could be merged to _develop_.
+If something is wrong, discussion can continue in the _pull request_ and fixes can be pull to the _feature_ branch (see [working with pull requests]).

+4. Sprint finishes

+    * Someone merge _develop_ branch to _stabilization_ branch (see
+      [merge remote branches]).
 It is a modification over [git-flow].
-6. Work in progress
+    * Sprint `N+1` starts with a planning.

+5. Issues in _stabilization_ branch

+    * The client and QA team detect issues in _stabilization_ branch, they are prioritized and some of them cold be included in current sprint `N+1`
+    * In order to fix them, our developer creates a new branch, the steps are like in points `1`, `2` and `3` but based on _stabilization_ branch in place of _develop_.
+    * _stabilization_ branch is fairly often merged to _develop_.

+6. Release is closer

+    * Someone creates a new branch based on _stabilization_ to prepare production release, do minor bug fixes and preparing meta-data like version number, build dates, etc.
+    * When it is done, is merged to _master_ branch, tagged with the version number and deployed to production immediately.
+    * Of course, the changes and fixes are fairly often merged to _develop_ and _stabilization_ branches.

+7. Hurry!
+A critical issue in Production!

+    * If something goes wrong in production, the process to fix it is similar to steps `1`, `2` and `3` but based on a new _hotfix_ branch based on _master_ branch.

 [git-flow]: http://nvie.com/posts/a-successful-git-branching-model/
+[clone a remote repo]: /migration-to-git/3-working-with-git/clone-remote-repo
+[fork a remote repo]: /migration-to-git/3-working-with-git/fork-a-repo
+[configure remotes]: /migration-to-git/3-working-with-git/configure-remotes
+[fetch remotes]: /migration-to-git/3-working-with-git/fetch-remotes
+[create a new branch]: /migration-to-git/3-working-with-git/create-a-new-branch
+[commit changes]: /migration-to-git/3-working-with-git/commit-changes
+[push to a remote repo]: /migration-to-git/3-working-with-git/push-to-a-remote-repo
+[creating a pull request]: /migration-to-git/3-working-with-git/creating-a-pull-request
+[working with pull requests]: /migration-to-git/3-working-with-git/working-with-pull-requests
+[merge remote branches]: /migration-to-git/3-working-with-git/merge-remote-branches